CJP-Whitt/DIY_OneWheel_V1/README.md

 And its connection to the VESC, its the connector on the right side of the picture.
 The spots left empty in the JST connector are for wiring the footpads, I will go over that later.
 ![alt test](OneWheel%20Photos/Wiring_VescMPU.jpg)

+### Step Four: VESC App
+With everything now wired up I would suggest you test using a mulimeter from the beggining of your wiring to the end to make sure you dont fry anything.
+This is also why I say to use a fuse.

+Plug in your vesc and open the app (Google how to get the app, it's easy).
+Then turn on your OneWheel